PSY 201 (Formerly PSY 111) Introductory Psychology (3) FA, SP, SU, WI

 Introduction to the methodologies and basic concepts in the study of behavior.
 Intended to give the nonmajor an overview of the science of psychology and to serve as a foundation for further study in psychology for the major.

-PSY 270 Personal Growth and Development (3) OD
+PSY 270 Personal Growth and Development (3) SP

 Encourages students to explore, expand, and deepen their understanding of themselves.
 Activities are structured to provide opportunities for self-discovery, either working alone or with others in pairs or small groups.